 When this happens, the brain’s natural chemistry becomes polluted, causing intense cravings and compulsive actions.
 On the other hand, Cocaine causes the neurons to release an abnormally large amount of neurotransmitters while preventing the brain’s normal recycling of the chemicals.
 Once this happens, this abnormal chemical composition triggers a chaotic disturbance among neurons, making you feel paranoid, hostile, and anxious.

-Going deeper, illicit drugs have an adverse effect on your endocrine and immune system.
+Going deeper, illicit drugs have an adverse effect on your endocrine and immune systems.
 Once these harmful substances get inside your body, they disrupt hormone production, which causes substantial and observable results.
 A good example of this occurrence is Cocaine and Marijuana’s ability to change the natural hormonal balance in your body.

 This includes the interference in the production of hormones necessary for sexual function such as Testosterone, Progesterone and Estrogen.
 Moreover, substances such as Amphetamines and Benzodiazepines can eventually harm the pituitary gland, which can affect metabolism, growth and the body’s response to adrenaline.
 Overstimulation of the adrenal gland also leads to the feeling of paranoia and aggression.

-After getting a good glimpse of the repercussions of drug abuse, it’s safe to say that recovery and sobriety are very much needed to reverse the effect of illicit drugs.
+After getting a good glimpse of the repercussions of drug abuse, it’s safe to say that recovery and sobriety are very much needed to reverse the effects of illicit drugs.
 Some might even recommend detoxification to flush out the chemicals plaguing your organ systems.

 Related article: Self-Care Tips for People Recovering from Addiction